-Send desired T 1x500 When the controller acts as a slave controller in a master / slave system, information about the desired flow temperature can be sent to the master controller via the ECL 485 bus.
-Stand-alone controller: Sub-circuits can send the desired flow temperature to the master circuit.
+Send desired T 1x500 Sub-circuit in the same ECL controller: Information about the desired flow temperature can be sent to circuit 1.
+The ECL controller acts as a slave controller in a master / slave system: Information about the desired flow temperature can be sent to the master controller via the ECL 485 bus.

+OFF: Information about the desired flow temperature is not sent to circuit 1 / the master controller.